-Employees by Sector, Bethel Census Area
+Figure 8: Employees by Sector in the Bethel Census Area, 2010-2018

-Employees by Sector, Kusilvak Census Area
+Figure 9: Employees by Sector in the Kusilvak Census Area, 2010-2018

 Unemployment What it tracks Target Where it comes from Limitations The number of civilian jobless individuals aged 16 or older who are available to work and are seeking employment.
 It does not include retirees or those who choose not to work.
 Decrease State of Alaska Department of Labor and Workforce Development Does not include people who want jobs but have not searched for work in the past four months.